mrismanaziz/Reforestation/README.md

-## How do locomotives know where they're going?
-Lots of training
+## What do you call a cow with two legs?
+Lean beef.